pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 ### PNAPNSNotificationConfiguration

-Configure HTTP/2-based APNs delivery behavior.
+Configure HTTP/2-based APNs delivery.

+Default behavior: If targets are empty, defaults to PNAPNSDevelopment with NSBundle.mainBundle.bundleIdentifier as topic.

 #### Method(s)